Rahulsamala1/s3-lander/README.md

 3. **Create or Update ECS Service**: Create a new ECS service or update an existing one to use the new task definition.
 Ensure that the service is set to use the Fargate launch type.
 4. **Deploy the service**: Once the ECS service is configured, AWS Fargate will automatically run your container without you having to manage EC2 instances.

-### 6. Lambda Function (Optional)
+### 6. Lambda Function
-If you want to trigger the process whenever new data is uploaded to an S3 bucket, you can create a Lambda function to handle the trigger and invoke the Fargate task.
+To trigger the process whenever new data is uploaded to an S3 bucket, you can create a Lambda function to handle the trigger and invoke the Fargate task.

-#### Example Lambda Trigger Code (Optional)
+#### Example Lambda Trigger Code
 ```python
 import boto3